merkez/darkpdf/uploads/readme.md

 ## PDFs to Process

--  Upload a PDF file to invert it
+-  Upload PDF files to invert
+-  Actions will start automatically when something is changed on a file which has `pdf` extension.
--  Then it will be available under [../released](../released) folder as inverted
+-  Color inverted files will be available on [RELEASES](https://github.com/mrtrkmnhub/darkpdf/releases)